Russia in the Eurovision Song Contest 2013: Plagiarism accusations

 After the presentation of the song, several media outlets reported the possibility of plagiarism of several previously released songs: "Skin on Skin" originally recorded by Sarah Connor, "Pozwól żyć" originally recorded by Gosia Andrzejewicz, "All Over The World" originally recorded by Brian Kennedy and "Carried Away" originally recorded by Hear'Say.
-Leonid Gutkin, one of the composers of the song, dismissed the plagiarism accusations.

-Promotion

-On 14 March, Garipova promoted the song during the second semi-final of the Moldovan national final.

 At Eurovision

 Dina Garipova at the first semi-final dress rehearsal in Malmö.

 Russia was allocated to compete in the first semi-final on 14 May for a place in the final on 18 May.
 In the first semifinal, the producers of the show decided that Russia would perform 6th, following Denmark and preceding Ukraine.
 On stage, Garipova was joined by four backing vocalists: Alexandra Hamnede, Anders von Hofsten, Sofia Lilja and song co-author Gabriel Alares.
 The Russian performance featured Garipova dressed in a long beige dress, surrounded by shining white bubbles.

 Russia qualified from the first semi-final, placing 2nd and scoring 156 points.
 At the first semi-final winners' press conference, Russia was allocated to perform in the first half of the final.
 In the final, the producers of the show decided that Russia would perform 10th, following Malta and preceding Germany.
 Russia placed 5th in the final, scoring 174 points.

 In Russia, both the semi-finals and the final were broadcast on Channel One, with commentary provided by Yana Churikova and Yuriy Aksyuta.

 The national jury that provided 50% of the Russian vote in the first semi-final and the final consisted of composer Vladimir Matetsky and four previous Russian participants in the Contest: Youddiph (1994), Philipp Kirkorov (1995), Yulia Savicheva (2004) and Dima Bilan (2006 and 2008).
 The Russian spokesperson in the grand final was Alsou, who had represented Russia previously in the 2000 Contest as well as co-hosting the final in 2009.